ELGAS Knowledge Hub

 • A gas hot water system with good energy ratings are more cost-effective than solar and electric storage hot water systems

-• A gas hot water system is energy-efficient
+• A tankless water heater NZ (continuous gas hot water NZ) is energy-efficient

 What are the disadvantages of a gas hot water system?

-No hot water system is perfect, and no single type is going to fit everyone’s unique needs and available resources.
-Here are some disadvantages to using a gas hot water system:
+No gas hot water system is perfect, and no single type is going to fit everyone’s unique needs and available resources.
+Here are some disadvantages to using a gas hot water heater:

-• A gas hot water system that uses electric ignition cannot be used during blackouts
+• A gas water heater that uses electric ignition cannot be used during blackouts

-• You must have a flue vent installed if the gas hot water system is located inside
+• You must have a flue vent installed if the gas water heater is located inside

 What safety precautions should I consider with a gas hot water system?